I Hear Talk

-I Hear Talk is the fourth studio album by the pop group Bucks Fizz.
-It was released in November 1984, the album featured the singles "Talking in Your Sleep", "Golden Days" and "I Hear Talk".
+I Hear Talk is the fourth studio album by the pop group Bucks Fizz and their last under contract to RCA Records.
+Released in November 1984, the album featured the singles "Talking in Your Sleep", "Golden Days" and "I Hear Talk".

 Overview

 Bucks Fizz had been consistently in the public eye for three years by the end of 1983 and so decided to keep a low profile for the first half of 1984 following the low-charting performance of their last single Rules of the Game.
 During this time recording sessions were held for their fourth album as well as the group embarking on a 40-date UK tour.

 The group made a comeback in August with the single "Talking In Your Sleep" - a cover of a song by US band The Romantics.
 The single revitalised the group's career with its harder-edged rock sound and became a top twenty hit in the UK.
 Another single "Golden Days" (a reworking of a recent Cliff Richard song) was released in October, but failed to chart as highly.
 The album followed soon after and also received a tepid response, peaking at #66 - their lowest charting album to this point.
 A third and final single (the title track) was released in December, but coincided with a coach crash that the group suffered while on tour.
 Promotion for the single was limited due to this and although performed better in the charts than the previous single, it didn't restore them to their former glory.

 During recording sessions for this album in early 1984, the group recorded the song "What's Love Got To Do With It" for possible inclusion.
 Around the same time the song was also recorded by US star, Tina Turner, who went on to have an International hit with it.
 The Bucks Fizz version went unreleased until 2000, when it was included as a bonus track on a CD re-release of their album, Are You Ready.
 The group recorded many of the tracks in Zurich.
 According to member Cheryl Baker, Jay Aston didn't attend these sessions, with her vocals being recorded later in the UK.